 I’ll use this animated gif to show you how many touches it takes to sell my £13 worth of Vodafone shares.

 The app isn’t perfect.
 In fact it’s not even available to the general public at the moment (you have to sign up and join a queue, very British).
 And it does a lot of those annoying fintech things like not put axis on charts (WHY?!) and uses language that developers think are cute but actually make you question whether you should give them your money at all (e.g. BT’s listing in the app is described as “slow internet”).
 On the other hand, when I encountered a bug they fixed it within a day and sent me a chat message within the app.

-It also made me realise how poor most of the information is there about the stock market.
-The iOS Stocks app, for instance, often has no news about half of my portfolio.
+One final thing: Freetrade made me realise how poor most of the news and information is there about the stock market for retail investors.
+You can use the iOS Stocks app, for instance, but that often has no recent news about relevant companies.
+A better source is the FT’s Markets section, but again their coverage isn’t universal.
 Surely there’s an opportunity there…

 Further reading if you’re interested in finance